bencode/logseq-runit-plugin/README.md

 (factorial 5)
 ```

-SCI provides a safe, sandboxed environment for executing Clojure code with most of the core ClojureScript functionality available.
+sci provides a safe, sandboxed environment for executing Clojure code with most of the core ClojureScript functionality available.

 ## Development